lololerigolo60/AI-image-classifier/README.md

-📑 User Guide: Ollama Image Manager Pro
+📑 User Guide: AI images classifier

 This application is an AI-powered tool designed to automatically sort and semantically search through your local image library using Ollama's vision models.
 🚀 1.
 Getting Started